 UC Davis ADVANCE Scholar Award Program and Lecture Series

-The ADVANCE Scholar Awards is a prestigious award program and lecture series available for mid-career STEM women faculty at UC Davis.
-Created and named after the 2002 Institutional Transformation National Science Foundation Grant, the goal of the ADVANCE Scholar Award program is to encourage research leadership and outreach to underserved communities and/or mentorship of underrepresented students, and to highlight and celebrate the contributions that women STEM faculty at UC Davis have made to their respective fields.
+The intent of the ADVANCE Scholar Award is to encourage research, leadership, and outreach to underserved communities and/or mentorship of under-represented students, and to highlight and celebrate the contributions that STEM faculty at UC Davis have made to their fields through outstanding scholarship and mentorship.

-- Nomination letter indicating the contributions of the nominee to outstanding scholarship and mentorship
+- Provide a nomination letter indicating the contributions of the nominee to outstanding scholarship and outreach or mentorship;

 - Provide an expanded curriculum vitae of the nominee;

 - E-mail the requested materials in a single PDF to firstname.lastname@example.org attention Mariel Vazquez, CAMPOS Faculty Director.

 Each of the two 2020 and the 2021 ADVANCE Scholars will deliver a distinguished campus lecture at the ADVANCE Scholar Award Symposium to be held during the 2021-22 academic year.† The Symposium will be widely advertised with the intent of bringing together a multi-disciplinary audience of faculty, post-doctoral scholars, students, and community members.